AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 Now we have  successfully connected our portkey wallet with Allowance dApp so let's move into set Roles functionality throgh Admin wallet.
 ---

-**Set Roles (Admin)**
+**Set Roles**

-- Click on **"Set Admin"** button assign the admin role.
+- Click on **"Set Admin"** button to assign the admin role.

   ![step-1-allowance](/img/step-1-allowance.png)

 - A pop-up form will appear to set the admin role.
-Please enter the wallet address you want to assign as Admin.
+Please enter the wallet address you want to assign as admin address.
 You can then use this wallet to perform other admin functions.

   ![step-2-allowance](/img/step-2-allowance.png)

-- Click on **Set Admin** Button.
+- Click on the **Set Admin** button.

 - You will now receive two transaction requests in your Portkey wallet to **sign**.
-The first request is to initialize the Role contract, and the second is to set the Admin role.
+The first request is to initialize the role contract, and the second is to set the admin role.

 - Click on **Sign** for both the transaction.

   ![step-3-allowance](/img/step-3-allowance.png)
   ![step-4-allowance](/img/step-4-allowance.png)

-- After the transaction is successfully processed, you will be able to see the wallet address for **Admin role**.
+- After the transaction is successfully processed, you will be able to see the wallet address of the **Admin role**.

   ![step-5-allowance](/img/step-5-allowance.png)

-- As Admin role has been assigned, Please follow same steps for assign the **Parent** and **Child** role.
+- As Admin role has been assigned, Please follow same steps to assign the **Parent** and **Child** roles.

   ![step-6-allowance](/img/step-6-allowance.png)

-- After assign the Parent and Child role, you will be able to see the wallet addresses for each role.
+- After assigning the Parent and Child roles, you will be able to see the wallet addresses for each of the roles.

   ![step-7-allowance](/img/step-7-allowance.png)

-We have now assigned the role using the Role contract, and as an Admin, you can update the Parent and Child roles.
-Next, we need to work with the Allowance contract.
-To access the Parent component, connect your Parent wallet, and you will automatically switch to the Parent role.
+We have now assigned the role using the role contract, and as an Admin, you can update all the roles.
+Next, we need to work with the allowance contract.
+To access the parent front end components, connect the *Parent* address portkey wallet, and you will automatically switch to the Parent role.

 ---

 **Set Allowance (Parent)**

-As a Parent, you can manage Child role functions, such as set a Child, edit the Child's address, and set an allowance for the Child.
+As a Parent, you can manage child role functions, such as set a child address, edit the child's address, and set an allowance for the child.

   ![step-8-allowance](/img/step-8-allowance.png)

-- Click on **Set Allowance** button to set the allowance for Child.
+- Click on **Set Allowance** button to set the allowance for child.

   ![step-9-allowance](/img/step-9-allowance.png)

-- A pop-up form will appear to set the Allowance.
-Please enter the amount you want to set as an allowance and Click on **Set Allowance** button on the form.
+- A pop-up form will appear to set the allowance.
+Please enter the amount you want to set as an allowance and click on the **Set Allowance** button.

   ![step-10-allowance](/img/step-10-allowance.png)

 - You will now receive two transaction requests in your Portkey wallet to **sign** .
-The first request is to initialize the Allowance contract, and the second is to set the Allowance.
+The first request is to initialize the allowance contract, and the second is to set the allowance.

 - Click on **Sign** for both the transaction.

   ![step-11-allowance](/img/step-11-allowance.png)
   ![step-12-allowance](/img/step-12-allowance.png)

-- After the transaction is successfully processed, Allowance value will be appear as shown below.
+- After the transaction is successfully processed, allowance value will be appear as shown below.

   ![step-13-allowance](/img/step-13-allowance.png)

-As we have **Set Allowance Value** successfully.
-Let's move to the other functionalities for Child.
-To access the Child component, connect your Child wallet, and you will automatically switch to the Child role.
+As we hav completed **Set Allowance** functionality successfully.
+Let's move to the other functionalities for the child role.
+To access the child role's front end components, connect the assigned child's Portkey wallet, and you will automatically switch to the child role.

 ---

-**Spend Funds (Child)**
+**Spend Funds**

-As a Child, you can view the allowance amount and spend funds within the assigned allowance limit.
+As a Child, the allowance amount will be visible and the child can spend funds within the assigned allowance limit.

   ![step-14-allowance](/img/step-14-allowance.png)

-- Enter the amount you want to spend and Click on **Spend** button.
+- Enter the amount you want to spend and click on the **Spend** button.

   ![step-15-allowance](/img/step-15-allowance.png)

-- Now, You will recieve a transaction request on your portkey wallet to **Sign** the transaction.
+- Now, You will receive a transaction request on your portkey wallet to **Sign** the transaction.

   ![step-16-allowance](/img/step-16-allowance.png)